yogeshmangal/Java-Interview-Notes/Internal Working of HashMap.md

 ### ✅ Step 2: Determine Index
 HashMap maintains an internal **array of buckets** (each bucket may be empty or contain a list/tree of entries).
-The final index in the array is calculated using:
+The final index in the array is calculated using bitwise operation.
 ```java
 index = (n - 1) & hash; // where n is the length of the array
 ```